Creative-Media-Group/myelevate/README.md

     before True
     after True

 On Windows, the new process\'s standard streams are not attached to the parent, which is an inherent limitation of UAC.
 By default the new process runs in a new console window.
-To suppress this window, use `myelevate(show_console=False)`.
+To suppress this window, use `(show_console=False)`.

 On Linux and macOS, graphical prompts are tried before `sudo` by default.
-To prevent graphical prompts, use `myelevate(graphical=False)`.
+To prevent graphical prompts, use `(graphical=False)`.